PradCoder/ExplorationsOnTheRubiksCube/4GR3Project.md

 Macros are a set of instructions for solving a particular configurations of the cube, i.e. applying a macro permutes the from one state to another

-## Bottom Up Algorithm

-A general and quite commonly used Rubik's Cube Solution is solving a cube layer by layer:

-- Pick a face
-- solve for the edges
-- then solve corners
-- Go down to the next layer solve for the edges (sisnce there are no corners)
-- Go to the final layer, solve for the edge and solve corners

 # Section 2